 The swelling of a part or all of the leg or arm may also include the fingers or toes.
 Some patients experience only slight changes in the size of the limbs, while others have severe swelling.

-- Some people may have difficulty wearing jewelry, watches or clothing or shoes.
+- Some people may have difficulty wearing jewelry, watches, clothing, or shoes.

 - Sometimes the head or neck may swell.